leny62/android_dev_pre-work/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- I had some issues with the emulator, but I managed to fix it.
-- I had some issues with the emulator, but I managed to fix it.
+- I had some issues with the emulator, but I managed to fix them.
-- Kap was not being downloaded succesfully on my Mac, so I used Ezgif to record the gif.
+- Kap was not being downloaded successfully on my Mac, so I used Ezgif to record the gif.

 ## License